ubuntomathur/ArgoCD/README.md

 #AgroCD#, it is a declarative ,gitops continous delivery tool for kubernetes, it provides automated deplyoment + Easy rollout + multicluster support+ visualization
 Declarative means- manifest

-it is an automated tool when it always check that your desired state must be sync with a desired state.
+it is an automated tool when it always check that your current  state must be sync with a desired state.

 #################current state= desired state ####################